system76/tech-docs/src/models/thelio-mira-r1.0/repairs.md

 ![CPU socket](./img/cpu-socket.jpg)

-3. The top left corner on the CPU socket indicates the way the CPU should be oriented.
-Using this as a guide, carefully place the new CPU into the socket in the correct orientation.
+3. The top left corner on the CPU socket has a triange indicator to mark the direction the CPU should be oriented.
+Using this as a guide, carefully place the new CPU into the socket, matching the triangle on the CPU with the triangle on the motherboard.
 4. Lower the CPU locking lever back down into the locked position.

 ### Steps to install the thermal paste/CPU cooler: